Public Service Reminder: Bats and Rabies

 ORLANDO, FL – Springtime is right around the corner, and bats become active and seek locations inside homes and buildings.
 The Florida Department of Health in Orange County wants to remind residents to take these simple steps to protect yourself and your family:

 - Never handle bats AND be sure that your kids understand the importance of this

 - Make sure your pets are up-to-date on their rabies vaccine

 - Use screens in all open windows

-Bats play an important role in the ecosystem, especially in controlling insects and aiding agriculture.
-They pose virtually no danger to people who do not handle them, however, a small percentage can carry rabies.
+Bats play an important role in the ecosystem, especially in controlling insects and aiding agriculture, and they pose virtually no danger to people who do not handle them, however a small percentage can carry rabies.
 If you find a bat during daylight hours, it is most likely unhealthy and should be avoided.